Treating Strains and Sprains with PEMF

 “These results indicate that a pulsed magnetic field can specifically increase production of collagen, the major differentiated function of fibroblasts, possibly by altering cyclic‐AMP metabolism.” – Murray J., Biochimica et Biophysica Acta)

-The Curatron PC and 3D have built in programs for delayed fracture healing, scars, tendonitis, torn muscles, wound healing and pain therapy to address basic sports injuries and help with accelerated healing.
+The Curatron PC and 3D have built-in programs for delayed fracture healing, scars, tendonitis, torn muscles, wound healing and pain therapy to address common sports injuries and help with accelerated healing.

 Sports Injury Successes

-There are many athletes who utilize PEMF, including Lyndsay Vonn who just made a comeback to take the world cup two years after a devastating injury.
+There are many athletes who utilize PEMF, including Lyndsay Vonn, who made a comeback to take the world cup two years after a devastating injury.
 Lyndsay Vonn is the owner of multiple Curatron PEMF devices.